 Well, we’ll be beginning to sound like broken records given consecutive blazing high temperatures each afternoon this week!

-Any brief relief will come alongside a Marginal Severe Weather risk Sunday through Monday when scattered thunderstorms develop, threatening heavy downpours, lightning, gusty winds, etc. Have ways you can receive watch information on hand.
+Any brief relief will come alongside scattered thunderstorm development, threatening scattered rain in neighborhoods, lightning, gusty winds, etc. Have ways you can receive watch information on hand.

-Gulf of Mexico waters are quiet, too, as National Hurricane Center Meteorologists monitor no development chances these next five days while African dust returns.
+Gulf of Mexico waters are quiet, too, as National Hurricane Center Meteorologists currently monitor no development chances these next five days.

 Finishing outdoor exercise sooner than later will be best since temperatures skyrocket quickly.